Ōnosato Mansuke: Death and homage

+Ōnosato is credited with starting the trend among wrestlers from Aomori Prefecture to include the kanji for 'village' (里) in their shikona (such as Kagamisato, Aonosato, and Takanosato).

 On August 1, 1960, a monument was unveiled in the precincts of Kashima Shrine in his hometown of Fujisaki and a competition for elementary school students of the Aomori Prefecture, called the "Ōnosato Cup Youth Sumo Tournament", is held every year in August in that shrine.

+The name Ōnosato was also used by Entremet Sato, a company based in his hometown, as the name of a candy.